tbasran/toy-robot-challenge/README.md

 ### Running the application

-To run the toy robot simulation run: `dotnet run -p ./ToyRobotConsoleApp -c Release`
+To run the toy robot simulation run: `dotnet run -project ./ToyRobotConsoleApp -c Release`

 #### Example Input and Output